Finisterre (retailer)

-Finisterre is an outdoor apparel company with a focus on functional and sustainable products.
-Based in St Agnes, Cornwall, and founded by Tom Kay in 2003 they are recognised as a cold water surf company.
+Finisterre is an outdoor apparel and surfwear company with a focus on functional and sustainable products.
+Based in St Agnes, Cornwall, and founded by Tom Kay in 2003, they are recognised as a cold water surf company.

 History

 In 2003, Tom Kay founded Finisterre above a surf shop after noticing problems with the ethics, design and functionality of many action sports brands.
 It started with a fleece and quickly grew to include a range of clothing for surfers to wear before and after surfing.

+In 2023, Finisterre were developing a wetsuit made out of recycled neoprene from old suits.

 Products

 Finisterre produces a range of technical clothing including merino underwear and base layers, waterproof and insulated jackets, sweatshirts, hoodies along with clothing for running and yoga.
 In all lines of Finisterre's clothing range, performance and sustainability are key factors.
 The products have been well reviewed by a number of sources for both their performance and green credentials.

 Exclusive fabrics such as "C-shell" used in the "Anabatic Jacket" have been developed using recycled polyester and is fully recyclable at the end of the jackets lifespan.
 Recycled polyester is also used to make the fill in the range of insulated jackets as well as fleeces.
 The range of sweatshirts and Tshirts are all produced from Organic Cotton that is grown in Eastern Europe and spun in Portugal.
 Finisterre produce a range of merino wool layers including long johns, underwear, vests, and short and long sleeve t-shirts.
 The merino wool is sourced from Australia with full traceability reports to ensure none of the sheep subjected to the practice of mulesing.
-Although this is not organic wool with the traceability programme ensures better welfare for the sheep producing the wool.
-One of the biggest developments in the Finisterre's wool range is the Bowmont Project.
-Finisterre have also introduced an initiative called i-spy which is clear traceability resource for all their products and materials.

 In 2015, the production of many garments was controversially moved to China.
 Despite Human Rights abuses and other ethical concerns, Finisterre defended the move on the grounds of overall carbon footprint and the need of a small business to grow.
 In 2019, Finisterre announced to use garment bags made from Aquapak polymer for the spring 2020 collection.